neondatabase/website/content/guides/vercel-sdk-migration.md

 updatedAt: '2024-10-28T00:00:00.000Z'
 ---

-With Vercel Postgres transitioning to Neon's native integration in the [Vercel Marketplace](https://vercel.com/blog/introducing-the-vercel-marketplace), now is the perfect time to migrate from the Vercel Postgres SDK (@vercel/postgres) to the Neon serverless driver.
+With Vercel Postgres transitioning to Neon's native integration in the [Vercel Marketplace](https://vercel.com/blog/introducing-the-vercel-marketplace), now is the perfect time to migrate from the Vercel Postgres SDK [(@vercel/postgres)](https://vercel.com/docs/storage/vercel-postgres/sdk) to the [Neon serverless driver](https://github.com/neondatabase/serverless).

 ## Why migrate?

-Switching to the Neon serverless driver provides several advantages over the Vercel Postgres SDK.
-It offers greater flexibility by allowing the choice between HTTP for single queries or WebSockets for transactions.
+Switching to the Neon serverless driver provides several advantages.
+It offers greater flexibility by allowing the choice between HTTP for single queries or WebSockets for transactions and full [node-postgres](https://node-postgres.com/) compatibility.
 Additionally, it enhances maintainability by relying on Neon's actively maintained, native database driver.

 ## Prerequisites